Adroiti/docs-for-code-review-tools/Bandit-B321.md

 ## Description

 FTP-related functions are being called.
 FTP was not designed to be a secure protocol, and has many security weaknesses.
-Use SSH, SFTP, SCP or some other encrypted protocol.
+Use SSH, SFTP, SCP or some other encrypted protocol instead.

 This rule checks for the following calls: